Emanpeman/Emanpeman/README.md

 - 👋 Hi, I’m @Emanpeman
-- 👀 I’m interested in ...
+- 👀 I’m interested in electronics and other fun stuff related to technålågy.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about hackrgirl life and my big dream is to become a real life hackrgrl.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me , dont reach me hehehe yeeehaw

 <!---